-9 Complete Proteins Vegetarians Need To Know About
+9 Complete Proteins Vegetarians (and Vegans) Need To Know About

 So many women tell me that they don’t like eating meat and struggle to get adequate protein in their diet.
 It is easy to get enough protein without eating animals, but some people often have another concern: Are these meat-free protein sources complete?